jphber/CookingApp/README.md

 # CookingApp

-This is a app built with GraphQL:
+This is a app built with Kotlin using GraphQL and Contenful API:

 ## Libraries Used:

 - MVVM
 - LiveData
+- Android KTX
 - Extension Functions
 - Navigation Components
+- Scope Functions
 - ViewBinding
 - Apollo GraphQL